St. John's Baptismal Guidelines & Info

 Baptism preparation instruction is required for first-time parents or parents who have not previously attended a class.
 Parents prepare for the Sacrament of Baptism by focusing on their role in bringing their child for initiation into the Church.
 The history and theology of this sacrament are covered in the class as well as having parents reflect on their own faith journey through discussion and exercises.
 The goal of our preparation is to deepen the parents understanding of and participation in the sacrament, thus enabling them to more fully accompany their child on his/her journey of faith.

-Preparation evenings are typically presented twice a month.
+Preparation class is presented the second Wednesday of the month at 7:00 pm in the Parish Office.
 Parents are asked to register in advance.
 Call the Parish Office at 540-347-2922 to begin the process of scheduling the baptism.

 Original copies of the Godparents’ sponsor certificates must be signed and sealed by the pastor of the Catholic Church where they are currently registered.
 All forms must be turned into the Parish Office prior to the Baptism date being scheduled.
 Once the Parent Request for Baptism and the sponsor forms for the Godparents are received, the Parish Office will schedule your child’s Baptism.

 What are Sponsors (Godparents)?

 Sponsors are witnesses to the Catholic faith who will pledge support of those who are to be baptized into the faith or who are seeking full membership into the Church through the sacrament of Confirmation.